Harithik-Rai/Projects/Wearable-Stress-Performance-Regression/README.md

 # Wearable Stress and Academic Performance Analysis

 ## Overview
 This project explores the relationship between physiological stress signals collected from wearable devices and academic performance during university exams.
-Using real-world biometric data, the goal is to understand whether patterns of stress—particularly short-term responses—are associated with exam outcomes.
+Using real-world biometric data, the goal is to understand whether patterns of stress (particularly short-term responses) are associated with exam outcomes.

 The project emphasizes interpretability, real data handling, and responsible modeling rather than overfitting or unrealistic performance claims.

 ## Dataset
-The analysis uses the **Wearable Exam Stress Dataset**, which contains physiological data collected from wearable sensors worn by students during exams.
+The analysis uses the **Wearable Exam Stress Dataset**, which contains physiological data collected from wearable sensors worn by students during exams here: https://physionet.org/content/wearable-exam-stress/1.0.0/

 The dataset includes:
 - Electrodermal Activity (EDA)
 - Heart Rate (HR)
 - Skin Temperature